Sure Dividend

 While Northwest has some challenges to face, we believe its strategic direction of focusing on building out its residential business will lead to positive growth.
 Steady customer growth is attractive and should help at least buoy earnings at current levels, if not produce a small amount of EPS growth each year.

-With the share price decline in the past year, Northwest offers an improved value proposition.
-With total returns projected to roughly 13.6% annually, Northwest can be proven a fruitful investment for conservative income-oriented investors.
+Northwest’s share price increase in the past year does not improve its value proposition.
+With total returns projected to roughly 8.6% annually, Northwest can be a fruitful investment for conservative income-oriented investors.

 The following articles contain stocks with very long dividend or corporate histories, ripe for selection for dividend growth investors: